Parker–Hulme murder case: Background

 During their relationship, the girls invented their own personal religion, with their own ideas on morality.
 They rejected Christianity and worshipped their own saints, envisioning a parallel dimension called The Fourth World, essentially their version of Heaven.
 The Fourth World was a place that they felt they were already able to enter occasionally, during moments of spiritual enlightenment.
 By Parker's account, they had achieved this spiritual enlightenment because of their friendship.

 Parker was not invited to go to Ilam over the summer holidays in 1953 as she had been in previous years.
 In 1954, Hulme's parents separated.
 Problems with faculty and the board forced Hulme’s father to resign from his position as rector of the university, and her mother was involved in an extramarital affair.
 Hulme's family planned to return to England, but it was decided that Hulme herself would be sent to live with relatives in South Africa—ostensibly for her health.

 Both girls were heartbroken over their upcoming separation and decided that Parker should go to South Africa as well.
-They thought the Hulmes would agree to this plan, though in fact they were unlikely to allow it.
+They thought the Hulmes would agree to this plan.
 Parker was certain her mother would not allow her to go with Hulme.
-The girls then formed a plan to murder Parker's mother in order to remove the one perceived obstacle of remaining together.
+The girls formed a plan to murder Parker's mother in order to remove their perceived obstacle in them remaining together.
 Their long term plan was to go to South Africa and then head to Hollywood or New York City, where they believed they would publish their writing and work in film.